-Rationale for "Dental or Oral Health" Services Specification:
+Rationale for "Oral Health" Services Specification:

-Apart from routine quality reporting, researchers and policy makers may wish to seek additional information regarding whether certain services were provided to a population.
-In such cases a "dental OR oral health" specification of the measure may be applicable.
-The "dental OR oral health" measure is NOT a sum of the "dental" and "oral health" Topical Fluoride measures but represents the unduplicated count of children who received topical fluoride as a dental or oral health service.
+Apart from routine quality reporting, researchers and policy makers may wish to seek additional information regarding services provided by "non-dental" providers, such as medical primary care providers.
 The DQA Measures User Guide provides additional information on categorization of "dental" and "oral health" services.
 Note: Not all state Medicaid programs reimburse for "oral health" services up to age 21.
 Age stratifications may be used when interpreting this measure.